KunFuCutsMan/kfcmanwebsite2/content/fun/find-familiar/_index.md

         - fun-section.css
 ---

 Greetings!
 A few years ago I had a DnD phase that inspired me to write a story about a familiar summoning going sideways.
-These stories were originally meant for the [Tearose Library](https://www.roblox.com/games/3346338521/Tearose-Library) (previously named Teaful's Library), but I'll keep the original drafts (with minor corrections) here.
+These stories were originally meant for the [Tearose Library](https://www.roblox.com/games/3346338521/Tearose-Library) (previously named Teaful's Library), but I'll keep the original drafts (with _extremely_ minor corrections) here.

 Due to reasons I had abandoned the roblox group and as such left the series on hiatus for almost four years, but now that I have come back and decided to upload another story (which you should see soon on this site), I decided "sure why not upload this on the internet too?"

-I am finishing up the fourth entry on this series; I'd like to finish it by the end of January, in the mean time in these stories I wrote at the ripe old age of 16 :p
+Shoutout to all the folks at Tearose who give me feedback on these